Table of contents

 For example, you could send your customer a promotional email in the morning and then follow up in the afternoon with a text message or a chat message from your chatbot on Messenger.

-Studies show that 75% of consumers are comfortable receiving SMS messages from brands as long as they opt-in, and 64% of consumers think brands should contact them via text messages more often.
+Studies show that 75% of consumers are comfortable receiving SMS messages from brands as long as they opt in, and 64% think brands should contact them via text messages more often.

-Omnichannel becomes really powerful when you take into account the customer journey and the customer experience.
+Omnichannel becomes powerful when you consider the customer journey and the customer experience.
 Study your customer persona and determine which channels of communication are most appropriate and will make the most sense.

 Here are several channels that you should consider: